Rachmanichou/scMoMsQC/README.md

 QC_Summary(inpath, path, func=test).create_summary()
 ```

 The output can be found in the `Example` folder under the name `qc_summary_func`.
 You may notice that the whole summary now displays this function's results, and that these results are rather close to that of the Z-Score function.
 That is because `func` is fed scaled and centered data using robust estimators and therefore acts like a Z-Score function.
-You may if course implement more complex functions, as is done with the Local Outlier Factor from scikit-learn in `/src/OD_functions.py`.
+You may of course implement more complex functions, as is done with the Local Outlier Factor from scikit-learn in `/src/OD_functions.py`.

 ### Estimating The Outlier Detection Algorithms' Performances